Education Department Mission

 The Houghton College Teacher Education Program prepares teachers as competent scholars, reflective teachers, and caring servants who:

-1. Demonstrate a breadth and depth of subject matter knowledge and facility with the intellectual tools of the liberal arts
+- Demonstrate a breadth and depth of subject matter knowledge and facility with the intellectual tools of the liberal arts.

-2. Articulate a personal philosophy of education based on their knowledge of the cultural, historical, philosophical, and psychological foundations of education that informs and give coherence to their teaching
+- Articulate and implement a personal philosophy of education based on their knowledge of students' cognitive, psycho-social, and moral development as well as the cultural and philosophical foundations of education, all of which inform and give coherence to their teaching.

-4. Integrate the knowledge and intellectual tools of the liberal arts with pedagogical knowledge to create instruction and assessment practices that acknowledge, address and value the varied learning needs of diverse students in responsive and nurturing learning environments
+- Integrate the knowledge and intellectual tools of the liberal arts with pedagogical knowledge to create instruction and assessment practices that acknowledge, address and value the varied learning needs of diverse students in nurturing and culturally-responsive learning environments.

-5. Work in partnership with students, educational professionals, parents, and community members to foster students’ learning and development
+- Work in partnership with students, educational professionals, parents, and community members to foster students' learning and development.

-7. Develop and critique educational thought and practice in light of Christian faith, and demonstrate ethical and moral integrity in their personal and professional behavior
+- Develop and critique educational thought and practice in light of Christian faith in a way that communicates the commitment and ability to grow as lifelong learners who contribute thoughtfully to the profession while demonstrating integrity in their personal and professional behavior.